 What technology will your outsourced payroll provider use?
 When was this technology developed?
 What can it offer?
-Many outsourced payroll providers use software developed decades ago.
+Many external payroll providers use software developed decades ago.
 This can make it difficult to customise, costly to implement and limit its ability to integrate with other platforms.

-Take the time to evaluate an outsourced payroll provider’s technology.
+Take the time to evaluate an external payroll provider’s technology.
 Does their chosen system demonstrate functionality?
 Is it a stand-alone system or scalable?
 Does it have functionality that enables you to use it in your internal payroll system?

 The most advanced payroll platforms are cloud-based and offer an Application Programming Interface (API) which means they interface with other systems such as KeyPay, Xero, MYOB, and QuickBooks Online.

 3. What support can my business expect from my outsourced payroll provider?

 Some low-cost outsourced payroll services only help to calculate the wages, superannuation and pay as you go (PAYG) tax and then provide you with a bank file.
 Others collect timesheets, apply pay rule conditions, calculate wages, taxes (including PAYG, Fringe Benefits Tax and State Payroll Tax) and superannuation and then distribute all payments to the relevant agencies, authorities and clearing houses.
 Other payroll providers just offer you their online payroll system disguised as an outsourced service.
 Ensure you ask exactly where your external payroll provider’s services start and stop.

 4. Is your payroll system STP compliant?

 Single Touch Payroll (STP) is one of the ATOs latest payroll requirements and it changes the way employers report PAYG and super information to the ATO.
 It’s a critical time to make your business STP ready.

 STP requires employers to report payments such as salaries and wages, PAYG withholding and super information at the same time you pay your employees.